 - Mechanics: follows rules of standard written English for grammar, punctuation and spelling; the writing shows careful proofreading and is virtually error free.

-3. Your portfolio must include two or three revised essays.
-Each portfolio paper must be at least 800 words.
-The entire portfolio must be a minimum of 12 pages (250 words per page) of polished writing.
+The entire portfolio must be a minimum of 15 pages (250 words per page) of polished writing.

 Essay Contest Winners 2014-15